 Probiotics are still a relatively new and exciting area of study, so research for these helpful bacteria is still in its relative infancy.
 Compared to most probiotic bacteria, L. helveticus has a good deal of research that demonstrates its wide range of potential benefits.
 Let’s run through just a few of them here.

-- These studies suggest that L. helveticus possesses the ability to control high blood pressure and even lower high blood pressure in hypertensive individuals.
+- These studies suggest that L. helveticus possesses the ability to control high blood pressure3 and even lower high blood pressure in hypertensive individuals.4

-- This study showed that it had a favorable effect on sleep efficiency in healthy elderly people.
+- This study showed that it had a favorable effect on sleep efficiency in healthy elderly people.5

-- L. helveticus could be useful in alleviating symptoms of arthritis, as suggested by this study.
+- L. helveticus could be useful in alleviating symptoms of arthritis, as suggested by this study.6

-- L. helveticus can have a significant impact on the overall composition of microbiota in the gut as shown by this study, which demonstrated that supplementation with L. helveticus increased overall levels of Lactobacilli while also reducing the population of more problematic bacteria, like enterobacteria.
+- L. helveticus can have a significant impact on the overall composition of microbiota in the gut.
+Studies show that supplementation with L. helveticus can increase overall levels of Lactobacilli while also reducing the population of more problematic bacteria, like enterobacteria.7

-- A combination of L. helveticus and S. thermophilus can help to deal with two major allergens found in cow’s milk.
+- A combination of L. helveticus and S. thermophilus can help to deal with two major allergens found in cow’s milk.8

-- It shows promise in bone support as demonstrated by this study in which increased bone formation was recorded, and this study in which L. helveticus-fermented milk prevented bone loss by increasing bone mineral density.
+- It shows promise in bone support as demonstrated a this study in which increased bone formation was recorded,9 and another study in which L. helveticus-fermented milk prevented bone loss by increasing bone mineral density.10

-- It has also been shown to help combat anxiety in combination with B. longum, depression, and even cognitive dysfunction related to stress.
+- It has also been shown to help combat anxiety in combination with B. longum,11 depression,12 and even cognitive dysfunction related to stress.13

 By now, you’ve probably realized that it’s easy to make a case for L. helveticus as an important probiotic bacterium.
 The research available proves its wide range of benefits, and that research is only growing each day as more studies are performed and more people discover the magic of probiotics.
 Next time you’re shopping for a probiotic that has proven ingredients, look for one with this strain.